Supporting local business throughout the works

 Promotion on digital channels.

-- Live on Constitution Street - buy your vouchers.
+- Live on Constitution Street and Leith Walk - buy your vouchers on the Itison website.

 Remittance for deal site vouchers redeemed in store will be made to the businesses by the Council.

 Businessses will receive 100% of the voucher's value.

 If you are a business taking part in the discount scheme download our digital itison toolkit to help promote voucher redemption via your own online channels.

 Full-time street cleaner to keep the streets clean and clear of litter and dog fouling.

 A scheme to enliven the street that will include a collection of small and larger murals on street furniture based along the route.
 Find out more about the street art mural scheme.